ivpk/uapi/draft/openapi/docs.md

 # Concepts

-## Download URL
+## API URL structure

-All API Download URL's are constructed using one of the following patters:
+All API  URL's are constructed using one of the following patters:

 - Get list of objects: